oneapi-src/oneAPI-samples/DirectProgramming/C++/CompilerInfrastructure/guided_matmul_opt_report/README.md

 >
 > For more information on configuring environment variables, see *[Use the setvars Script with Linux* or macOS*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html)*

-Create a performance baseline (that does not use the inline function) by compiling and running the sample:
+Create a performance baseline by compiling and running the sample.

 1. Change to the sample directory.
 2. Build the program.
+This will use the `matvec` function call implementation of matrix multiplication.

    ```
    icx multiply.c driver.c -o MatVector